dat-ecosystem/dat/readme.md

 ```
 ## Using dat

+You can think of dat as a streaming interface for data on the filesystem.

 Create a new directory (e.g., `mkdir dat-test`) and open that directory (e.g., `cd dat-test`).
 Make this directory into a dat repository by running `dat init`.
 Now you can import a CSV or newline-delimited JSON file to the dat repository (for example, [an exoplanet orbit CSV file](http://exoplanets.org/csv-files/exoplanets.csv)) by running `dat import http://exoplanets.org/csv-files/exoplanets.csv -d exoplanets`.

 Once imported, the data can be forked, diffed, merged, replicated, destroyed, etc.—[see a list of all dat commands](https://github.com/maxogden/dat/blob/master/docs/cli-docs.md) for more.
-For example, you can retrieve the stored data as JSON and pipe it to a file by running `dat export > exoplanets.json`.

-When you are finished, you may run `dat destroy` to delete the dat repository.
+Run the tutorial at http://try-dat.com for a quick start to the basic collaborative command-line use cases.

 ## Troubleshooting